-If your child forgets his/her lunch, your child will be provided with an emergency lunch.
+If your child forgets his/her lunch, or chooses not to bring one, your child will be provided with an emergency lunch.
 Starting with the third emergency lunch, parents will be charged a fee for every emergency lunch thereafter.
+Students cannot "opt" out of eating lunch.
+If your child regularly does not have lunch, a meeting with Administration.will be arranged.